SAS : Combining and Appending Datasets

 Output

-3. PROC SQL for concatenating two data sets
+3. PROC SQL for Appending Datasets

 OUTER UNION CORR keyword is used in PROC SQL to concatenate two data sets.
 The CORR tells SAS to append data sets by name (not by column position).